 Photo: Task Force Projects In-Depth: A View from Organizations Supporting the Field.
-Dwayne Crawford, NOBLE; Michael Ferrence, Major County Sheriff’s Association; Kevin Morison, PERF; Vincent Talucci, IACP; Jonathan Thompson, National Sheriff’s Association; Laura Waxman, US Conference of Mayors; and Craig Floyd, NLEOMF.
+Dwayne Crawford, NOBLE; Michael Ferrence, Major County Sheriff’s Association; Kevin Morison, PERF; Vincent Talucci, IACP; Jonathan Thompson, National Sheriff’s Association; Laura Waxman, US Symposium of Mayors; and Craig Floyd, NLEOMF.

 August 23, 2021